Dumsor Alert: ECG Shares Maintenance Power Cuts Schedule for Next Week Starting June 22

-- Electricity Company of Ghana announces scheduled power cuts from June 22, lasting four to eight hours
+- Electricity Company of Ghana has announced scheduled power cuts from June 22, lasting four to eight hours

-- The power cuts were announced for areas in the Accra West and Accra East areas of the Greater Accra Region
+- The latest power cuts were announced in the Accra West and Accra East areas of Ghana's Greater Accra Region

-- The Electricity Company of Ghana apologised for the inconvenience that will be caused by the power disruptions
+- The Electricity Company of Ghana apologised for the inconvenience that the power disruptions would cause

 The Electricity Company of Ghana has shared details of its planned power cuts from June 22, 2026.